sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-05-26-ehp-parts-kit.md

 motor outputs, capacitive touch and breadboard, the possibilites are endless.

 I've been putting together a few tutorials for the swish new [learn.pimoroni.com](http://learn.pimoroni.com) page.
 More about them below.

 I've also given some input on what to include in a parts kit to go along with the Explorer HAT or Explorer HAT Pro.
-The kit has lots of simple components that you can use to put together some fun projects with your Explorer HAT.
+It has lots of simple components that you can use to put together some fun projects with your Explorer HAT.

 [The kit](http://shop.pimoroni.com/products/explorer-hat-pro-parts-kit)
 comes in a smart little metal tin; handy for keeping it all together or carrying it